-I was born in Miami, Florida (at ~4 feet above sea level).
-I was an undergraduate at Duke University, where I received a B.S. in Earth Sciences and Physics, and worked with Susan Lozier and Josh Socolar to develop stochastic/dynamical systems methods to understand transport and the propagation of uncertainty in the ocean.
+I was born and raised in a Argentinian/Bolivian-American family in Miami, Florida (at ~4 feet above sea level).
+An early fascination with the puzzles within nature led me to a science magnet high school where I got my first taste of research in an after school internship at a federal lab.
+As an undergraduate at Duke University, I studied Earth Sciences and Physics, and worked with Susan Lozier and Josh Socolar to develop stochastic/dynamical systems methods to understand transport and the propagation of uncertainty in the ocean.
 I went on to pursue a PhD in Earth and Planetary Sciences at Harvard, where I was advised by Eli Tziperman and (externally) Christian Schoof.
 My dissertation focused on the theory and modeling of changes in ice stream flow and their connection to past periods of rapid deglaciation.
-I am currently working with Victor Tsai at Caltech and Doug MacAyeal at the University of Chicago as a NOAA Climate and Global Change Postdoctoral Fellow.
-My work is focused on understanding the causes of ice sheet change and developing conceptual, mathematical, and computational tools to predict future changes.
-I am excited to be joining the School of Earth and Atmospheric Sciences at Georgia Tech as an Assistant Professor to start the Ice & Climate Group in the summer of 2018!
+I then worked with Victor Tsai at Caltech and Doug MacAyeal at the University of Chicago as a NOAA Climate and Global Change Postdoctoral Fellow.
+Since 2018, I have been a faculty member in the School of Earth and Atmospheric Sciences at Georgia Tech as the head of the Ice & Climate research group.
+Our work is focused on understanding the causes of ice sheet change and developing conceptual, mathematical, and computational tools to predict future changes.